HubSpot: Conferences

 HubSpot hosts an annual marketing conference for HubSpot users and partners called "INBOUND".
 The event is typically located in Boston.
 In 2019, HubSpot hosted its largest conference in the event's history, with a record of over 26,000 attendees from 110 countries.
 The first INBOUND conference took place in 2012.
-Since then, speakers such as Oprah Winfrey, Michelle Obama, Barack Obama, Tig Notaro, and Issa Rae have spoken at their events.

 Controversy

 In July 2015, HubSpot's CMO, Mike Volpe, was dismissed for violating HubSpot's code of business conduct.
 It was found that he tried to obtain a draft copy of the book Disrupted: My Misadventure in the Start Up Bubble, written by his former employee Daniel Lyons.
 According to an article in The Boston Globe, records obtained under the Freedom of Information Act indicated that HubSpot executives considered the book "a financial threat to HubSpot" and Volpe used "tactics such as email hacking and extortion" in the attempt to prevent the book from being published.

 In April 2016, after his book was published, Lyons wrote in The New York Times that HubSpot had a "frat house" atmosphere.
 He also called the company a "digital sweatshop" in which workers had little job security.
 Later that month, HubSpot's founders gave an official response to the book, in which they addressed several, but not all, of Lyons' claims.